-The test included 26A/26X, and 85A cartridge models tested on the HP LASERJET PRO M402dne and the HP LASERJET PRO P1102w, respectively.
-Imitation brands were selected by HP and procured for testing from North America by spencerlab.
-For both cartridge SKUs, ten cartridges of five brands were tested to get significant overall results.
+The test included the 58A cartridge model tested on the HP LASERJET PRO M4O4n printer.
+Imitation brands were selected by HP and procured for testing from Latin America by spencerLAB.
+Ten cartridges of each of the three imitation brands and the HP branded cartridges were tested to get significant overall results.

-A four-page PDF test suite was printed from a Windows 10 operating system, using Acrobat Reader 20.009.20067.
+A four-page PDF test suite was printed from a Windows 11 operating system, using Acrobat Reader 2024.005.20421.
 Test files were printed in default mode for plain paper, using the latest printer drivers available from HP's website, on Hammermill Fore Multi-Purpose 20lb., 96 Brightness, office paper.
 All test printing was performed by spencerlab.

-Two HP test printers were assigned to each toner cartridge brand and model in order to avoid cross-contamination of brands and to minimize printer-to-printer performance variation.
 All test supplies, such as printers, toner cartridges, and paper, were acclimated to office ambient temperature and humidity for at least 12 hours.
 Printing was performed in a semi-continuous manner, with stops for paper replenishment, overnight, etc., until toner cartridges reached End-of-Life (EOL).
 EOL is defined as degradation of Print Quality of any one page of the four-page suite to Unusable (grading scale with Unusable Print Quality benchmark established by psychometric study [see Appendix 3]).
 Two shake procedures were performed prior to a cartridge being deemed EOL.